Trandel/Mac-LAMP/README.md

 The script will aim to create an development environment inside this folder:
 `/User/USERNAME/Sites/`.

-Every folder you create inside can be accessed through `.localhost` domain.
+Every folder you create inside can be accessed through `.build` domain.

-Example:
+The apache config supports two levels of folder that can be accessed.

+Examples:

-`my-new-site.localhost => /User/USERNAME/Sites/my-new-site/`
+`my-new-site.build => /User/USERNAME/Sites/my-new-site/`
+`site.client1.build => /User/USERNAME/Sites/client1/site/`
+`other-site.client2.build => /User/USERNAME/Sites/client2/other-site/`

 Note: To access phpMyAdmin append `/phpmyadmin` at the end of the url.